A great spot to learn the ropes

-The Ao Chalong Yacht Club, set at the edge of Ao Chalong along Phuket’s southeast coast, is a great spot to learn the ropes of sailing, enjoy some waterfront dining and mingle with some of the region’s most skilled and salty sailors.
+The Phuket Yacht Club (previously Ao Chalong Yacht Club), set at the edge of Ao Chalong along Phuket’s southeast coast, is a great spot to learn the ropes of sailing, enjoy some waterfront dining and mingle with some of the region’s most skilled and salty sailors.

-While ‘yacht club’ usually conjures up an image of white linen-clad snobs swanning around with martinis and showing off their pricey boats, the scene at Ao Chalong Yacht Club (ACYC) is decidedly low-key and welcoming.
+While ‘yacht club’ usually conjures up an image of white linen-clad snobs swanning around with martinis and showing off their pricey boats, the scene at Phuket Yacht Club is decidedly low-key and welcoming.
 It has a membership programme but non-members are welcome to come to dine, rent a kayak or try their hand at sailing.

 The club has a small fleet of dinghy yachts available to rent, and it’s just launched a sailing school.
 Four courses are on offer: a play sail course for kids aged four to seven at 1,200 baht (non-member rate), a two-day junior sail course for children age seven and up at 5,200 baht, a fun sail training course at 1,500 baht, and two-day adult sailing course at 6,500 baht.